Full-Frame + TEC Cooling

 Before building the C42, our team spent years developing custom, highly automated astronomical equipment for scientific-grade research and professional observatories.

-The ArcBlue C42 is the offspring of this philosophy: a professional-grade astrophotography camera that is exceptionally easy to use, yet perfectly retains the pure joy of the process.
+The ArcBlue C42 is the offspring of this philosophy: a professional-grade astrophotography system that is exceptionally easy to use, yet perfectly retains the pure joy of the process.

 [ASTEROID #807098]

 Song embodies the perfect balance of an amateur astronomer's passion and a serial entrepreneur's vision.
-In 2016, he and Dr. Shen co-developed a massive 500mm F3.8 survey telescope, which powered the discovery of 8 named asteroids and the first NEO found by Chinese amateurs.
+In 2016, he and Dr. Shen co-developed a massive 508 mm (20-inch) F3.8 survey telescope, which powered the discovery of 8 named asteroids and the first NEO found by Chinese amateurs.

 "Every 5.5 years, the asteroid named after me meets the Earth."